4-4-0: Cape gauge

 Seven side-tank locomotives were built for the Cape Government Railways (CGR) by Robert Stephenson & Company in 1875.
 Since they were found to be fast and reliable engines, four more were delivered in 1880, built by Neilson & Company and practically identical to the previous seven, but equipped with small optional four-wheeled water tenders.
 They were all designated 1st Class when a locomotive classification system was introduced by the CGR.

 In 1879, the Cape Government Railways placed four 1st Class tender locomotives in service, built by the Avonside Engine Company.
 They were intended for fast passenger service on the Cape Western and Eastern systems and were followed by eleven more from Neilson & Company in 1880.

 In 1881, the CGR placed six more 1st Class tank-and-tender locomotives in service on its Cape Midland system.
 These were built by Neilson & Company as tender locomotives without on-board coal bunkers and with permanently attached coal and water tenders.
-Two of them became SAR Class 01 in 1912.
+Two of them became South African Railways class 01 in 1912.

 Between 1882 and 1891, eleven 4-4-0T tank locomotives for the Wynberg suburban line in Cape Town were delivered to the CGR from Neilson and Dübs & Company.
-Designated 2nd Class and known as Wynberg Tanks, ten of them became SAR Class 02 in 1912.
+Designated 2nd Class and known as Wynberg Tanks, ten of them became South African Railways class 02 in 1912.

 In 1882, two tank locomotives named Grahamstown and Bathurst entered passenger service on the private Kowie Railway between Grahamstown and Port Alfred, which was still under construction at the time.

 Eighteen tender passenger locomotives were delivered to the CGR from Neilson & Company in 1883, designated 3rd Class.
 They were ordered for passenger service out of Cape Town, East London and Port Elizabeth respectively and were equipped with six-wheeled tenders.

 In 1884, the CGR placed two experimental 3rd Class tender locomotives in service, designed by the Cape Eastern System to be able to use the low-grade local coal with its high incombustible matter content.

 In 1889, the CGR placed 24 3rd Class tender locomotives in service.
 They were the first stock locomotives to be built in quantity to detailed designs prepared in the Cape of Good Hope.

 In 1898, the CGR placed six 3rd Class Wynberg Tender locomotives in passenger service on the suburban lines in Cape Town.

 In 1901, the CGR placed another six 3rd Class Wynberg Tender locomotives in suburban service in Cape Town.
 They were a heavier and more powerful version of the locomotives of 1898 and were built for speed, with the largest coupled wheels of any locomotive on the CGR to date at 60 in diameter.

 In 1903, the CGR placed the last eight 3rd Class Wynberg Tenders in suburban service in Cape Town.
 While they appeared to be virtually identical to the locomotives of 1901 at first glance, they were heavier and more powerful.